 While emotions are extremely powerful in closing a transaction and making people act, they do not guarantee success — especially when it comes to B2B marketing.

 In B2C marketing, logic often takes a backseat (depending on the type of products you are selling).
 The human mind is complex and confusing.
-Most of the times, consumers don’t themselves know why they purchase a certain product.
+Most of the time, consumers don’t themselves know why they purchase a certain product.
 The underlying reasons are coated with lots of complexities.

 An aging baby boomer may buy a convertible BMW and say he wants it for commuting.
 On a deeper level, he may just want to feel young again and show his success to others.
 B2C consumers sometimes fail in logic.

-That’s rarer in B2B marketing, mainly because there are multiple decision makers involved in the process.
+That’s rarer in B2B marketing, mainly because there are multiple decision-makers involved in the process.

 When you are creating your sales funnel for B2B marketing, try to be as logical as possible, anticipate important questions, answer them, and squish in doubts before they get out of hands.

 Present your case with logic as well as emotion.
 You need to find the right balance — which is why B2B marketing is relatively tougher than B2C marketing.

 One way to ensure that you have a reasonable offer is to see the value in it from the customer’s perspective.
 Does the price justify the perceived value?
 Secondly, is there any competitor that is offering more perceived value at a lower cost?
 If yes, do you logical reason — for example, superior customer service — why should a business still buy from you?